NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 Ideas on how to improve the package.

-- Reading accelerometer data is supported, but there is no specific support for plotting it it (or other non-EMG analog data).
+- Reading accelerometer data is supported, but there is no specific support for plotting it it (or other non-EMG analog data, such as raw forceplate data).
   Something similar to EMG handling should be implemented (i.e. list of accelerometer channel names, etc.)

 - Some of the configuration values really need to be adjusted for each particular lab (such as EMG channel names) and some can be left as they are.